-- 1. If not already present, add the required list bindings to your page definition file.
-For more information about adding bindings to page definition files, see Section 4.3, "Working with Page Definition Files for an Integrated Excel Workbook". - 2.
-Insert two ADF Desktop Integration List of Values components into your integrated Excel workbook, as described in Section 6.6, "Inserting an ADF Desktop Integration List of Values Component". - 3.
-Display the property inspector for the ADF Desktop Integration List of Values component that is to serve as the parent in the dependent list of values and set the value of the ListOfValues.ListID property to the list binding that is the parent. - 4.
-Display the property inspector for the ADF Desktop Integration List of Values component that is to serve as the child in the dependent list of values and set its values as follows: - ListOfValues.ListID Specify the list binding that is the child in the dependent list of values. - ListOfValues.DependsOnListID
+- 1. If not present, add the required list bindings to your page definition file.
+For more information about adding bindings to page definition files, see Section 4.3, "Working with Page Definition Files for an Integrated Excel Workbook." - 2.
+Open the integrated Excel workbook. - 3.
+Insert two ADF List of Values components into your integrated Excel workbook, as described in Section 6.6, "Inserting an ADF List of Values Component."

+- 4. Display the property inspector for the ADF List of Values component that is to serve as the parent in the dependent list of values and set the value of the ListOfValues.ListID property to the list binding that is the parent. - 5.
+Display the property inspector for the ADF List of Values component that is to serve as the child in the dependent list of values and set its values as follows: - ListOfValues.ListID Specify the list binding that is the child in the dependent list of values. - ListOfValues.DependsOnListID

-Select the list binding that you specified for the ADF Desktop Integration List of Values component that serves as a parent in Step 3.
+Select the list binding that you specified for the ADF List of Values component that serves as a parent in Step 4.

-Figure 8-22 shows the property inspector for the child ADF Desktop Integration List of Values where the CountryId list binding is specified as the parent list of values and StateId list is the dependent list of values.
+Figure 8-24 shows the property inspector for the child ADF List of Values where the CountryId list binding is specified as the parent list of values and StateId list is the dependent list of values.

-Figure 8-22 Design Time Dependent List of Values in an Excel Worksheet
+Figure 8-24 Design Time Dependent List of Values in an Excel Worksheet